JuliaAPlavin/MakieBake.jl/README.md

-# MakieBake
+# MakieBake.jl

-Bake Makie plots into lightweight interactive HTML — pre-render all parameter combinations so the result needs no Julia, no server, just a browser.
+Bake Makie plots into lightweight interactive HTML.
+Most of the interactivity, none of the runtime!

+Pre-renders all parameter combinations into static images — no Julia, no server, just a browser.

 ## Usage